dustinmyers/react-conflux/README.md

 You create as many instances of `StateProvider` as you would like for modularized state management, and the beauty of Conflux is that you can nest them in any manner you choose.

-In order to change state inside of any context object, you must pull `state` and `dispatch` from the `useStateValue` hook and dispatch new state inside the dispatch to the reducer assigned to to that specific context.

 ```js
 /**
  * While intimidating at first, the process of implementing Conflux is actually really straightforward.